Hug0lmn/Financial-Regulation-RAG/README.md

 ## Next Steps

+### Next direct steps
+- Get reliable LLM answers end-to-end so the RAG outputs meet your quality bar.
+- Pick a stronger, hardware-friendly model (and tweak the RAG) to lift answer quality.

 ### 1. Expand and Diversify the Regulatory Corpus
 - Add Basel II/III/IV, EBA Guidelines, and local regulatory frameworks.
 - Improve the cleaning pipeline with modular components and specialized structure.